Offered through UNH Cooperative Extension, the 4-H Teen Conference has been held for over 35 years.

 2014 Dates: July 7-11, July 14-18, and July 21-25

 KEEPERS IS FULL FOR 2014!

-Please email Sandy Coit if you'd like your child to be on a Waiting List.
-Provide the week(s) and phone number.
+Please email Sandy Coit if you'd like to be on a 2015 notifications list.
+Please provide your name and email address.

 A two-week residential program held at the Shoals Marine Lab on Appledore Island off the coast of Portsmouth, NH for students who have completed grades 10 -12.

 Marine Environmental Science will focus on coastal marine habitats, with an emphasis on issues as they relate to global habitats and concerns.
 Laboratory exercises and field work will include explorations along Appledore's rocky intertidal zone, and excursions to neighboring islands to observe harbor seal and seabird colonies.
 Offshore cruises will include oceanographic sampling exercises and field trips to seabird and whale foraging grounds.

 Lectures and discussions will expose students to topics ranging from fishes to fisheries, seaweeds to lobsters, and plankton to whales.
 Fundamental scientific research methods and equipment will be introduced, and each student will have the opportunity to be involved in group research projects.

 Students earn 3 college credits.
 Prerequisites: Two year-long high school courses in science.

 Camp Type: Overnight Camp Camp Length: 4 weeks Ages: High school students Gender: Co-Ed

 Project SMART is a long-standing and well-regarded summer institute that challenges, educates, and motivates talented high school students in science and mathematics while acquainting them with the environment and resources of the University as a place for higher education and research.